 Direct antiproliferative effect of somatostatin results from inhibition of intracellular pathways activated by growth factors.
-From five identified somatostatin receptors SSTR-1 and SSTR-2 were detected in GH3 cells (Garcia and Myers 1994).
-Most interest on the action of somatostatin is focused on SSTR-2, as the clinically used SSA octreotide and lanreotide have a high affinity for this receptor subtype.
+From five identified SSTR SSTR-1 and 2 were detected in GH3 cells (Garcia & Myers 1994).
+Most interest about the action of somatostatin is focused on SSTR subtype 2, as the clinically used SSA octreotide and lanreotide have high affinity for this subtype.
 SSTR-2 has been found to play a critical role in the negative control of normal and tumor cell growth (Benali et al. 2000) and the subsequent arrest of cells in G_0/G_1 phase of cell cycle.
-It was also recently demonstrated that SSTR-2 can enhance TNF-α mediated apoptosis (Guillermet-Guibert et al. 2006).
-Activation of SSTR-1 has also an inhibitory effect on cell growth, but it was found to potentiate the activity of MAP kinase/ERK.
-MAP kinase/ERK pathway is also activated through SSTR-2B splicing variant, but not through SSTR-2A (Sellers et al. 2000).
-Generally, the hitherto acquired data suggest that somatostatin and its analogs activate a complicated network of signals leading to both inhibition and activation of the PIK3/Akt "survival" pathway, with general prevailing of inhibitory signals.
+It was also recently demonstrated that SSTR-2 can enhance TNF- α mediated apoptosis (Guillermet-Guibert et al. 2006).
+Activation of SSTR-1 has also inhibitory effect on cell growth, however, it was found to potentiate activity of MAP kinase/ERK.
+MAP kinase/ERK pathway is also activated through SSTR-2B splicing variant, but not through

+SSTR-2A (Sellers et al. 2000).
+Generally, so far acquired data suggest that somatostatin and its analogs activate complicated network of signals leading to both, inhibition and activation PIK3/Akt "survival" pathway, with general prevailing of inhibitory signals.
 We chose native SS14 for these experiments in spite of the fact that its analogues are used clinically in acromegaly treatment.
-Lanreotide and octreotide bind to SSTR-2 and SSTR-5.
-SOM-230 also binds to SSTR subtypes 1, 3 and 5.
-Native SS-14 has a high affinity to all five subtypes of somatostatin receptors.
+Lanreotide and octreotide bind SSTR 2 and SSTR 5.
+SOM-230 binds also SSTR 1, 3 and 5.
+Native SS-14 has high affinity to all five types of SSTR.

-In our work we detected rapid phosphorylation of histone H2A.X upon irradiation by the dose of 20 Gy and its colocalization with phosphorylated Nbs-1 in the site of DSB.
-Clearly distinguished foci were observed 24 h after the irradiation, indicating unrepaired DSB, after both irradiation alone and combined treatment with SS14 and ionizing radiation.
+In our work we detected quick phosphorylation of histone H2A.X upon irradiation by the dose of 20 Gy and its colocalization with phosphorylated Nbs-1 in the site of DSB.
+Clearly distinguished foci were observed 24 hours after the irradiation, indicating unrepaired DSB, after both irradiation alone and combined treatment by SS14 and ionizing radiation.
 The amount of persisting yH2A.X was not significantly different in the cells receiving combined treatment in comparison to only irradiated cells.
-Reaction of cells on long-lasting nonrepaired DSB triggers cell cycle arrest in G2/M phase.
+Reaction of cells on long-lasting non repaired DSB triggers cell cycle arrest in G2/M phase.
 Accumulation of the GH3 cells in G2/M phase upon irradiation occurs regardless of the presence or absence of SS14.
 The cells consecutively die by apoptosis.
-When the ability to form colonies was tested, the D0 value corresponding to the dose of radiation, after which 37 % of cells retain their clonogenic ability decreased in the presence of SS14 from 2.5 Gy (radiation alone) to 2.2 Gy

-(SS14 + radiation).
-This indicates that the cells react to lower doses of radiation by a loss of colony-forming ability, which agrees with the theory that permanent G2/M cell cycle arrest is a forerunner of apoptosis.
+When the ability to form colonies was tested, the D_0 value corresponding to the dose of radiation, after which 37% of cells retain their clonogenic ability decreased in the presence of SS14 from 2.5 Gy (radiation alone) to 2.2 Gy (SS14 + radiation).
+This indicates that the cells react to lower doses of radiation by loss of colony-forming ability, which correlates with the theory that permanent G2/M cell cycle arrest is a forerunner of apoptosis.
 Molecular basis of mild radiosensitizing effect of SS14 on GH3 cells remains to be clarified.
 However, it seems that the interaction of these two factors (irradiation and SS14) can be mediated through PIK3/Akt "survival" pathway.
-Ionizing radiation is known to activate this pathway, however, after doses used in radiotherapy the apoptotic machinery clearly prevails.
+Ionizing radiation is known to activate this pathway, however after doses used in radiotherapy the apoptotic machinery clearly prevails.
 On the other hand, it has been reported (Theodoropoulou et al. 2006) that SS14 can inhibit PIK3/Akt.
-Therefore, after combination of SS14 and y-radiation the activation of PIK3/Akt "survival" pathway could be diminished which would support activation of the apoptotic pathway.
+Therefore after combination of SS14 and γ-radiation the activation of PIK3/Akt "survival" pathway could be diminished which could support activation of apoptotic pathway.